mujasoft/brewgen/README.md

 **brewgen** is an AI-powered CLI tool that generates valid [Homebrew](https://brew.sh) formulae from GitHub projects — so you don't have to write them by hand.

+## Why this exists?

+While working on my other project, vid2gif, I found it to be a genuinely handy tool and wanted to make it easily installable via Homebrew so others could benefit from it as well.
+To do that, I needed to create a Ruby formula file — but figuring out how to write one manually turned out to be time-consuming and frustrating.
+After struggling with scattered documentation and inconsistent guidance online, I turned to ChatGPT, which proved to be far more helpful and efficient.
+That experience sparked an idea: what if I could automate the process using an LLM to generate a solid starter formula?
+Not only would it streamline the workflow for me but it could also help others publish their tools with minimal friction.

 ## Features
 - Generates Homebrew formulae using local LLMs
 - Automatically extracts metadata from GitHub repos
 - Computes and injects accurate SHA256
 - Adds a test block and install instructions
 - Clean, colorful Rich output
+- Completely local

 ## Demo